wyrmisis/dungeon23/Dungeon Levels/01 - Citadel, Ground Level.md

 > [!danger] Trap: Grasping Wall
 > * Grabs a **living creature** that comes within **10ft** from north or south
 > * 3d6 under STR to escape
-> * AC 12, 10hp damage with a cutting weapon to free someone
+> * AC 7 (12), 10hp damage with a cutting weapon to free someone
 > * Disabled by destroying its root bulb, found in [[02 - Citadel, Lower Level]]

 > [!example]  Treasure
 > * 129gp, 226sp, 249cp on the corpses in the vines, from the north
 > * A small pouch full of gems (7x 50gp gems, 3x 100gp gems), from the south.
 It's clutched in the hand of a dead adventurer whose arm pokes out of the wall.
 > * An heirloom elvish **heartseeker spear** (spear +1, +2 when thrown) tangled deep inside the vines (must first disable the wall)
 > * Two scrying mirrors on the east wall, trapped beneath the vines.
-Their matches are in 6b.
+Their matches are in **1-6b**.
 > * Two inactive scrying mirrors on the west wall, trapped beneath the vines.
-Their matches in 6a were destroyed.
+Their matches in **1-6a** were destroyed.

 ### 6. Northern Guard Posts

->[!tldr] Room Details (A)
+>[!tldr] Room Details (a)
 > * See: a **collapsed chamber**
 > * Hear: trickling **water** from above

->[!tldr] Room Details (B)
+>[!tldr] Room Details (b)
 > * See: decayed **racks of polearms**;  dust-covered, frameless **glass panes** that depict a vine-covered darkness
 > * Hear: trickling **water** from above

 These guard posts were similar in construction, contents, and purpose: smaller chambers where guards would stand watch, observing the northern entrance through scrying mirrors.

-While the mirrors in 6a were destroyed when the floor above collapsed, the mirrors in the intact chamber are still intact.
-Unfortunately, their opposites are trapped beneath the offshoots of the northern entrance's Grasping Wall.
-Destroying the Wall's root bulb would free the mirrors.
+While the mirrors in **1-6a** were destroyed when the floor above collapsed, the mirrors in **1-6b** are still intact.
+Unfortunately, their opposites are trapped beneath the vines covering the walls of **1-5**.
+Destroying the grasping wall's root bulb would free the mirrors.

-Clearing the rubble in 6a will provide an alternate route to the upper level, though the floor is weakened significantly by the collapse; there's a 1-in-6 chance that carrying more than 1000 coins of weight into the room will cause the floor to collapse into the lower level.
+Clearing the rubble in **1-6a** will provide an alternate route to the upper level, though the floor is weakened significantly by the collapse; there's a 1-in-6 chance that carrying more than 1000 coins of weight into the room will cause the floor to collapse into the lower level.

 > [!example]  Treasure (b)
 > * A mildewed linen mural depicting the construction of the Citadel, worth 375gp to a historian or collector if restored.
+It weighs 150 coins.
 > * Two scrying mirrors on the west wall.
-Their matches are in 5.
+Their matches are in **1-5**.

 ### 7.